practicalli/clojure/docs/clojure-cli/repl-startup.md

 ```

-## Search for library dependencies
+## Search for libraries

 The [find-deps project](https://github.com/hagmonk/find-deps) fuzzy searches Maven Central and Clojars for dependencies when given a name.

 === "Practicalli Clojure CLI Config"
-    The `:search/libraries` in [Practicalli Clojure CLI Config](/clojure/clojure-cli/install/community-tools.md) will add the find-deps library.
+    The `:search/libraries` in [Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/#project-dependencies) will add the find-deps library.

 === "Manual"
     Add the find-deps project to and alias called `:search/libraries` in the user level `deps.edn` file, i.e. `$XDG_CONFIG_HOME/clojure/deps.edn` or `$HOME/.clojure/deps.edn`